 Treatment of Tearing Problems

-Specific Orbital Services and Surgeries performed by a Zeiter Eye Medical Group doctor include:
+Specific Orbital Services and Surgeries performed by the Zeiter Eye Medical Group physicians include:

 - Dacryocystorhinostomy (DCR)

 - Punctal stenosis and agenesis

 The tear film on the surface of the eye is a critical component of maintaining healthy vision.
 Your tears provide nourishment and lubrication for the eye as well as wash away any debris that enters the eye.
 A smooth, balanced tear film (consisting of water, oil and mucus) also helps provide you with optimal vision by helping the eye capture the greatest amount of light into the eye.
 If there is a disruption of the tear film, you may experience tearing, burning, irritation and most importantly blurred vision.
 Patients who experience tearing either have a problem with tear production or tear drainage.

 The most common problem addressed by your doctor is the blockage of the external tear drain (punctal stenosis), blockage of the portion of the tear drain in the eyelid (canalicular stenosis) and blockage of the tear drain in the nose (nasolacrimal duct obstruction).
 Tearing is fairly common and when it improves with the use of artificial tears or only happens on rare occasions it requires no further treatment.
 However, blockage of the tear drainage system externally, in the eyelid, or in the nose can require surgical correction.